 For many years she taught creative writing workshops for the Continuing Studies program at Ryerson University in Toronto, where she specialized in poetry, children’s literature, and autobiographical and biographical creative non-fiction.
-For many years she also worked with elementary and high school students across Canada for the Writers in Electronic Residency program.
-She was also faculty at the Writers Studio and the Writing with Style programs at the Banff Centre for the Arts on a number of occasions.
+She also worked with elementary and high school students across Canada for the Writers in Electronic Residency program.
+She was faculty at the Writers Studio and the Writing with Style programs at the Banff Centre for the Arts on a number of occasions.

 At UBC, Tregebov has been thesis advisor or on the thesis committee of the following students:

-Joelle Barron, 2014.
-Joelle Barron is a poet, writer, and labour doula, living and working in Fort Frances, Ontario.
-She received her MFA in Creative Writing from the University of British Columbia in 2014, and she has been practicing as a labour doula since 2015.
+Joelle Barron, 2014: Joelle Barron is a poet, writer and labour doula living and working in Fort Frances, Ontario.
+She has been practicing as a labour doula since 2015.
 Her writing has been published in The Malahat Review, ARC Poetry Magazine, The Dalhousie Review, The New Quarterly, Plentitude Magazine, and others.

-Ruth Daniell, 2013.
-Ruth Dnaiell is an award-winning Canadian writer and the editor of Boobs: Women Explore What It Means to Have Breasts (Caitlin Press, 2016).
+Ruth Daniell, 2013: Ruth Daniell is an award-winning Canadian writer and the editor of Boobs: Women Explore What It Means to Have Breasts (Caitlin Press, 2016).
 Originally from Prince George, BC, she currently lives and writes in Vancouver, where she teaches speech arts and writing at the Bolton Academy of Spoken Arts.
 She is also the founder and organizer of a literary reading series called Swoon, which focuses on discovering new and innovative work about love and desire.
-She holds a BA (Honours) in English literature and writing from the University of Victoria and an MFA in creative writing from the University of British Columbia.
-She also holds two diplomas in speech arts performance—her ATCL from Trinity College London and her ARCT from the Royal Conservatory of Music in Toronto.
+She holds two diplomas in speech arts performance—her ATCL from Trinity College London and her ARCT from the Royal Conservatory of Music in Toronto.
 Her poems and stories have appeared or are forthcoming in various journals across North America and elsewhere, including Arc Poetry Magazine, Grain, Room Magazine, Qwerty, Canthius, The Antigonish Review, and Contemporary Verse 2.